Global language system: Background

 Besides, the world-systems theory also allowed the global language system to expand further.
 It focuses on the existence of the core, semi-peripheral and peripheral nations.
 The core countries are the most economically powerful and the wealthiest countries.
 Besides, they also have a strong governmental system in the country, which oversees the bureaucracies in the governmental departments.
 There is also the prevalent existence of the bourgeois, and core nations have significant influence over the non-core, smaller nations.
 Historically, the core countries were found in northwestern Europe and include countries such as England, France and the Netherlands.
-They were the dominant countries that had colonized many other nations from the early 15th century to the early 19th century.
+They were the dominant countries that had colonized many other nations from the early 15th century to the mid 20th century.

 Then is the existence of the periphery countries, the countries with the slowest economic growth.
 They also have relatively weak governments and a poor social structure and often depend on primary industries as the main source of economic activity for the country.

 The extracting and exporting of raw materials from the peripheral nations to core nations is the activity bringing about the most economic benefits to the country.
 Much of the population that is poor and uneducated, and the countries are also extensively influenced by core nations and the multinational corporations found there.
 Historically, peripheral nations were found outside Europe, the continent of colonial masters.
 Many countries in Latin America were peripheral nations during the period of colonization, and today peripheral countries are in sub-Saharan Africa.

 Lastly, the presence of the semiperiphery countries, those in between the core and the periphery.
 They tend to be those which started out as peripheral nations and are currently moving towards industrialization and the development of more diversified labour markets and economies.
 They can as well come about from declining core countries.
 They are not dominant players in the international trade market.
 As compared to the peripheral nations, semi-peripheries are not as susceptible to manipulation by the core countries.
 However, most of these nations have economic or political relations with the core.
 Semi-peripheries also tend to exert influence and control over peripheries and can serve to be a buffer between the core and peripheral nations and ease political tensions.
 Historically, Spain and Portugal were semi-peripheral nations after they fell from their dominant core positions.
 As they still maintained a certain level of influence and dominance in Latin America over their colonies, they could still maintain their semi-peripheral position.